mdn/content/files/en-us/web/css/resolved_value/index.md

 {{CSSRef}}

-The **resolved value** of a [CSS](/en-US/docs/Web/CSS) property is the value returned by the {{domxref("Window.getComputedStyle", "getComputedStyle()")}} method, which returns a live {{domxref("CSSStyleDeclaration")}} object containing the values of all CSS properties of an element, after applying active stylesheets and resolving any basic computation those values may contain.
+The **resolved value** of a [CSS](/en-US/docs/Web/CSS) property is the value after applying active stylesheets and resolving any basic computation those values may contain.
+The {{domxref("Window.getComputedStyle", "getComputedStyle()")}} method returns a live {{domxref("CSSStyleDeclaration")}} object containing the resolved values of all CSS properties applied to a specified element.

-Historically, `getComputedStyle()` was defined to return the [computed value](/en-US/docs/Web/CSS/computed_value) of an element or pseudo-element.
-As CSS evolved, so did the concept of "computed value", but the implementation of `getComputedStyle()` had to remain the same for backward compatibility with deployed scripts.
-The "resolved value" resolves this.
+Historically, `getComputedStyle()` returned the [computed value](/en-US/docs/Web/CSS/computed_value) of an element or pseudo-element.
+As CSS evolved, so did the concept of "computed value", but the values returned by `getComputedStyle()` had to remain the same for backward compatibility with deployed scripts.
+These values are the "resolved values".

-For most properties, it is the [computed value](/en-US/docs/Web/CSS/computed_value), but for a few legacy properties (including {{cssxref("width")}} and {{cssxref("height")}}), it is instead the [used value](/en-US/docs/Web/CSS/used_value).
+For most properties, the resolved value is the [computed value](/en-US/docs/Web/CSS/computed_value), but for a few legacy properties (including {{cssxref("width")}} and {{cssxref("height")}}), it is the [used value](/en-US/docs/Web/CSS/used_value).
 See the specification link below for some per-property details.

 ## Specifications